ETCDEVTeam/sidekick-doc/README.md

 Please note that in some aspects these projects are interdependent.
 For example, the checkpoint mechanism will be interdependent with the consensus mechanism, since both require and facilitate block validation.
 And chain-to-chain communication will be dependent on the the timing and logistics of the checkpointing scheme, so those will need to integrate smoothly as well.

 The chain-to-chain "liason" is the least natively-accessible challenge for pre-existing clients, and to address it we'll write a tiny third-party "sidecar" application that will live next door to the client.

+The reason we're "sort of" building these things is because I'm not that interested in developing code barely beyond pseudo-code.
+That's why they call it _minimum_ viable.

 ### Getting started